immunefi-team/Bounty_Boosts/Puffer Finance/29015 - [SC - Low] Boolean return value of addresscall function no....md

 # Boolean return value of `address.call()` function not check for successful contract call

-Submitted on Mon Mar 04 2024 13:36:27 GMT-0400 (Atlantic Standard Time) by @kaysoft for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 4th 2024 at 19:36:27 UTC by @kaysoft for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29015